upgundecha/ifttt-build-notifier/README.md

 4. That's it

 Now whenever a build is triggered and completed, you will see a Twitter message with build status

+More Recipe Templates:
+1. Sending build notification to your smartphone (requires IF app) - https://ifttt.com/recipes/336400-jenkins-build-notification-to-phone
+2. Sending build notification to your Android Smart Watch https://ifttt.com/recipes/336401-jenkins-build-notification-to-android-watch